About the Thesis Fair

 An Open Project is when you wish to leave the topic free to be discussed between you and a student.
 Or you wish to see what a student would like to propose to you.
 This allows for some creativity.

-To upload one, follow the same instructions under “How do I upload a project proposal?” and then choose 1 to 3 Research Tags that are applicable.
-If it is an Open Project for a specific type of student, please title it “Open Project AI” or Open Project Software Engineering”; please ensure to choose the corresponding programme.
+To upload one, follow the same instructions under “How do I upload a project proposal?”
+If it is an Open Project for a specific type of student, please title it “Open Project AI” or Open Project Software Engineering”; please ensure to choose the correct corresponding programme.

 The fees for each Thesis Fair are tiered based upon the type of organisation.
 When you register, we will assign the applicable tier.
 Please note that you cannot participate in the Fair without payment first.